smedlang/CheckYoSelf/README.md

 # Head Smart

-App aimed for users to track their daily mental health
+App aimed for users to track and improve daily mental health

 1. log feelings and emotions each day
 2. our app suggests activities to do to improve upon mental health